lord63/awesome-python-decorator/README.md

 parallelizes Python programs, and requires minimal modifications to existing serial programs.
 - [decorator](https://github.com/micheles/decorator) This is your best option if you want to preserve the signature of decorated functions in a consistent way across Python releases.
+- [deprecated](https://github.com/tantale/deprecated) Use `@deprecated` decorator to deprecate old python classes, functions or methods.
+Decorators can also be used to add Sphinx directives.
 - [fasteners](https://github.com/harlowja/fasteners) Provides useful locks and decorators to lock/unlock around functions and methods.
 - [flask](https://github.com/mitsuhiko/flask) Flask is a micro web framework in python, which uses decorators to route the URL, register error handler, register processor and so on.